adammcgrogan/beacon/README.md

 A full-fledged file browser and code editor built right into your dashboard.
 * **Web-Based Code Editor:** Edit configuration files instantly using the integrated Monaco Editor (the same powerful engine behind VS Code).
-* **Full File Operations:** Browse directories, download files to your local machine, and delete files directly from your browser.
+* **Full File Operations:** Browse directories, download files to your computer, and delete files directly from your browser.
 * **Breadcrumb Navigation:** Easily navigate complex plugin folder structures.
-* **Real-time Saves:** Push changes live to your server with a single click or standard keyboard shortcuts (Ctrl+S / Cmd+S).
+* **Real-time Saves:** Push changes live to your server with a single click.

 ### 🌍 World Manager
 <div align="center">
   <img src="assets/ss_worlds.png" alt="World Manager" width="800" />
 </div>

-Monitor and manipulate individual dimensions on the fly.
+Monitor and manipulate individual worlds on the fly.
 * **Live Dimension Metrics:** View active players, loaded chunks, and entity counts per world.
-* **Interactive Gamerule Editor:** A fully searchable interface to tweak any dimension's gamerules (booleans and numerics) in real-time.
+* **Interactive Gamerule Editor:** A fully searchable interface to tweak any world's gamerules in real-time.
 * **Environment Controls:** Instantly snap the time to Day/Night, toggle the weather, or force a world save.
-* **Danger Zone:** Unload inactive dimensions to save RAM, or permanently reset a dimension completely from the UI.
+* **Danger Zone:** Unload inactive worlds to improve server performance, or permanently reset a dimension completely from the UI.

 ### 💻 Live Console
 <div align="center">